MicrosoftDocs/cpp-docs/docs/cpp/assignment-operators.md

 ## Simple assignment

-The simple assignment operator (=) causes the value of the second operand to be stored in the object specified by the first operand.
+The simple assignment operator (**=**) causes the value of the second operand to be stored in the object specified by the first operand.
 If both objects are of arithmetic types, the right operand is converted to the type of the left, prior to storing the value.

-Objects of const and volatile types can be assigned to l-values of types that are just volatile or that are neither const nor volatile.
+Objects of **const** and **volatile** types can be assigned to l-values of types that are just **volatile** or that are neither **const** nor **volatile**.

-Assignment to objects of class type (struct, union, and class types) is performed by a function named operator=.
+Assignment to objects of class type (struct, union, and class types) is performed by a function named `operator=`.
 The default behavior of this operator function is to perform a bitwise copy; however, this behavior can be modified using overloaded operators.
-(See [Overloaded Operators](../cpp/operator-overloading.md) for more information.)
+See [Operator overloading](../cpp/operator-overloading.md) for more information.
+In addition, class types can have *copy assignment* and *move assignment* operators.
+For more information, see [Copy constructors and copy assignment operators](copy-constructors-and-copy-assignment-operators-cpp.md) and [Move constructors and move assignment operators](move-constructors-and-move-assignment-operators-cpp.md).

 An object of any unambiguously derived class from a given base class can be assigned to an object of the base class.
 The reverse is not true because there is an implicit conversion from derived class to base class but not from base class to derived class.
 For example: